 BONUS: You can make a simple insecticide from natural soap (such as Dawn Simply Clean).
-Add two tablespoons to every cup of water, and put into a clean spray bottle.
+Add two tablespoons to every cup of water, and put into a clean spray bottle or a garden sprayer.
 Shake well and apply directly to insect pests.
 This insecticide is harmful to beneficial insects as well, but it will take care of insect pests, including grasshoppers if it’s applied directly to the insect in massive doses.

 There are plenty of other organic, homemade mixtures out there.
 Some are more effective than others, and on more extensive operations, it is often necessary to purchase conventional pesticides to produce marketable produce.
 Do you have any favorite homemade pesticides that you’d like to share?
 We want to hear them!
 And (with your permission) we’d love to share them.

 Meet the author: Trey Watson is the owner of Legg Creek Farm, LLC.
-He is also an author of organic gardening books, including the
+He is also an author of organic gardening books.